Skip to main content

 Well-managed video security systems, such as IP surveillance cameras, are central to gas station security.
 Using a combination of integrated technologies, business owners can view live security feeds around the clock to ensure reliable visibility over key assets and locations.
 An effective gas station surveillance system will include cameras, alarms, access systems and sensors linked in a unified management platform, offering staff a holistic view of security events.

-Gas station security cameras also act as a deterrent to antisocial and criminal behavior.
-With data suggesting the presence of visible cameras deter as many as 60% of burglars.
+Gas station security cameras also act as a deterrent to antisocial and criminal behavior, with data suggesting the presence of visible cameras deters as many as 60% of burglars.
 Different types of gas station cameras are effective in different locations.
-Common examples include:

 Business owners must assess their properties to highlight key locations where specific types of gas station cameras will be most effective.
 When considering how to position security cameras, stakeholders must ensure each device records unobstructed footage on a reliable basis.
 Gas station cameras should also be installed in areas inaccessible to the public to deter vandalism.

-Gas station cameras can be further optimized via integrations with video analytics tools.
+Gas station CCTV cameras can be further optimized via integrations with advanced video analytics.
 AI-powered software can be configured to autonomously detect suspicious activities like crowds forming, persons carrying contraband items and other anomalous events.
-Business owners can then be notified remotely and wider security systems can be engaged to address security risks.
+Business owners can then be notified remotely, and wider security systems can be engaged in addressing security risks.

 Access control